Cats, our furry friends we all know and love! But do we know their history as well as we know their personalities and characteristics today?

 What have cats been used for

-Cats are common pets throughout the world, and have been used for Millena’s to control rodents, notably around grain stores and aboard ships, and both uses extend to present day.
-As well as being kept as pets, cats were also used in the international fur trade and leather industries for making coats, hats, blankets, and stuffed toys, shoes, gloves and musical instruments respectively.
-This has been outlawed in the United States and European Union and the United Kingdom since 2007.
+Cats are common pets throughout the world and have been used to control rodents, notably around farms as well as aboard ships for hundreds of years.
+As well as being kept as pets, cats have also been used in the international fur trade and leather industries for making coats, hats, blankets.
+This has now been banned in the United States, European Union and the United Kingdom.

 Superstitions and rituals

-Many cultures have negative superstitions about cats.
-An example would be the belief that encountering a black cat could lead to bad luck, or that cats are witches’ familiars used to augment a witch’s powers and skills.
-In the mid 19th century cats would be burnt alive as a form of entertainment.
-The people collected the embers and ashes of the fire and took them home, believing that they brought good luck.
+In many cultures there are still negative superstitions about cats.
+An example would be the belief that encountering a black cat could lead to bad luck, or that cats are witch’s familiars.
+During the Middle Ages cats would be burnt alive in attempt to cleanse an area from bad spirits.
+This practice is now believed to have been a factor in the spread of the black plague, as rodent numbers increased due to the lack of cats.
+It is also noted that people would collect the embers and ashes of a dead as they were believed to bring good luck.
 According to a myth in many cultures, cats have multiple lives.
 In the UK and USA cats are believed to have nine lives, but in Italy, Germany, Greece, Brazil and some Spanish-speaking regions, they are said to have seven lives, while in Arabic traditions, the number of lives is six.